Frequently Asked Questions

-You stated that the cost is $25 per school year, per student for 365 days, and I handle all curriculum and educational records, etc. Other than attendance is there anything else that needs to be submitted to you at any time?
+You stated that the cost is $25 per school year, per student for 365 days, and I handle all curriculum and educational records, etc. Other than attendance, is there anything else that needs to be submitted to you at any time?

-Records to be submitted with application:
+Records to be emailed:

-1. Proof of age for children entering Kindergarten only.
+1. Proof of age (for children entering Kindergarten only).